Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 Note: we no longer have distinct syscalls or states for the different flavors of resolved promises.
 Instead, each resolved promise is recorded with a boolean `isRejected` flag, and a `CapData` to hold the resolution data.
-The `Fulfill` and `Data` flavors both set `isRejected = false`, and only differ by the contents of the resolution data.
 If `isRejected` is false and the data holds a single Object, then messages can be sent to the promise, and they will be passed along to the Object.
 Otherwise messages sent to the promise will result in a rejection of some form.

 ### syscall.exit(isFailure, info)